Long-term, part-time employees may now be eligible to participate in your 401(k). Is your plan ready?

 ERISA 401(k) Puerto Rico Only plans

-Secure Act 2.0 expanded the new provision for part-time employees to include ERISA 401(k) Puerto Rico Only plans beginning with plan year 2025.
+SECURE Act 2.0 expanded the new provision for part-time employees to include ERISA 401(k) Puerto Rico Only plans beginning with plan year 2025.
 A two consecutive-year eligibility service requirement applies.
 Service prior to plan year 2023 is disregarded.

 Who is eligible?